csinva/csinva.github.io/_notes/ai/decisions.md

 - given policy $\pi$, learn $U^\pi (s)$
 - like policy evaluation, but transition model / reward function are unknown
 - *direct utility estimation* - run a bunch of trials to sample utility = expected total reward from each state
-- *adaptive dynamic programming* (ADP) - learn transition model and rewards, and then plug into Bellman eqn
-  - *prioritized sweeping* - prefers to make adjustements to states whose likely succesors have just undergone a large adjustment in their own utility estimates
 - two ways to add prior
   1. *Bayesian reinforcement learning* - assume a prior P(h) on the transition model
     - use prior to calculate $P(h \vert e)$
-    - let $u_h^\pi$ be expected utility avareaged over all possible start states, obtained by executing policy $\pi$ in model h
+    - let $u_h^\pi$ be expected utility averaged over all possible start states, obtained by executing policy $\pi$ in model h
     - $\pi^* = \underset{\pi}{argmax} \sum_h P(h \vert e) u_h^\pi$
   2. give best outcome in the worst case over H (from *robust control theory*)
     - $\pi^* = \underset{\pi}{argmax}\:  \underset{h}{min} \: u_h^\pi$
+- *adaptive dynamic programming* (ADP) - learn transition model and rewards, and then plug into Bellman eqn
+  - *prioritized sweeping* - prefers to make adjustements to states whose likely succesors have just undergone a large adjustment in their own utility estimates
 - *temporal-difference learning* - adjust utility estimates towards the ideal equilibrium that holds locally when the utility estimates are correct
   - $U^\pi = U^\pi (s) + \alpha \left[R(s) + \gamma \:U^\pi (s') - U^\pi (s)\right]$
   - like a crude approximation of ADP